 KamerMaker prints a house in 3D

-The Dutch architecture firm DUS Architects has set up in Amsterdam its latest invention to print a 3D home .
-Named KamerMaker ( http://www.kamermaker.com/ ), "parts manufacturer" in French, this machine is built from a container.
-The mobile unit has a base of 2.2 square meters and rises to 3.5 meters, which allows it to 3D print a room in which it is possible to live.
-The printing machine can also produce all the furniture that will be enthroned in this first apartment printed in 3D .
-More than a crazy invention, the creators of this machine see a real solution for the future allowing, for example, to transform plastic waste into housing.
-The first step they plan to take before the end of 2013: build a habitable house.
+The Dutch architectural firm DUS Architects has set up its latest invention in Amsterdam to print a house in 3D.
+Named KamerMaker (http://www.kamermaker.com/), "parts manufacturer" in French, this machine is built from a container.
+The mobile unit has a base area of 2.2 square metres and culminates at 3.5 metres, which allows it to print in 3D a room in which it is possible to live.
+The printing machine can also produce all the furniture that will be displayed in this first apartment printed in 3D.
+More than a crazy invention, the creators of this machine see it as a real solution for the future, making it possible, for example, to transform plastic waste into housing.
+The first step they plan to take before the end of 2013 is to build a habitable house.

 Suggest a better translation